mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/record-a-conversation.md

 You will need to:

-1. Record a conversation by dialling your Nexmo Number (this code snippet).
+1. Record a conversation by dialling your Vonage Number (this code snippet).
 2. Download the recording.
 See the [Download a recording](/voice/voice-api/code-snippets/download-a-recording) code snippet for how to do this.